Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-20 - Where we have a zonal SAP deployment, all components and Azure services are deployed with zone redundancy for example ER GW, Azure LB, AppGW, Reverse proxy, IP addresses, firewalls, ANF, VMSS running any shared services like firewalls, backup infrastructure, and so on.
+### SAP-20 - Where we have a zonal SAP deployment, all components and Azure services are deployed with zone redundancy for example ER GW, Azure LB, AppGW, Reverse proxy, IP addresses, firewalls, ANF, VMSS running any shared services like firewalls, backup infrastructure, and so on

 **Category:  High Availability**